Used Trawler Yachts for Sale

 Trawler yachts have a full-displacement hull and feature a similar design as small commercial fishing boats.
 Known for their sea keeping ability, Trawlers are capable of making long-ocean passages to more remote locales and have a typical hull speed of 7-10 knots.
 They provide accommodations for extended living aboard and vary in their interior space and amenities.
 SYS Yacht Sales offers used Trawler yachts for sale worldwide, including aft cabin trawlers, sedan trawlers, fishing trawlers and much more.
 Don't see the vessel you're looking for here?
 Contact our experienced yacht brokers for assistance, we look forward to helping you find the yacht that's right for you.

-NOW AT THE NEWPORT SHIPYARD, US DUTY PAID & READY TO GO TO SEA
+NOW IN FORT LAUDERDALE TO BE SOLD.
+US DUTY PAID & READY TO GO TO SEA

 After a lifetime messing about in boats, ADAGIO’s owner wanted an expedition yacht.
 He detailed his requirements in a comprehensive seven-page design brief that set out every aspect of his needs, and the boat’s anticipated use.
 Above all he sought a motor yacht of superyacht quality, with emphasis on safety, comfort, reliability, serviceability and style.
 Close attention was to be paid to sound and vibration suppression.
 He wanted a boat of the “right size”; that is, big enough to cruise anywhere (including high latitudes) in safety and comfort, but no bigger than necessary to do so.